StackVista/stackstate-cli/generated/stackstate_api/docs/MonitorCheckStatusHealthHistory.md

 ### NewMonitorCheckStatusHealthHistory

-`func NewMonitorCheckStatusHealthHistory(checkStatusId int64, startTime int32, endTime int32, healthStateChanges []MonitorCheckStatusHealthChange, ) *MonitorCheckStatusHealthHistory`
+`func NewMonitorCheckStatusHealthHistory(identifier string, startTime int32, endTime int32, healthStateChanges []MonitorCheckStatusHealthChange, ) *MonitorCheckStatusHealthHistory`

 NewMonitorCheckStatusHealthHistory instantiates a new MonitorCheckStatusHealthHistory object This constructor will assign default values to properties that have it defined,